-In the refrigeration cycle, there are five basic components: a fluid refrigerant; a compressor, a condenser coil, an evaporator coil and an expansion device.
-The compressor constricts the refrigerant vapor, raising its pressure, and pushes it into the coils on the outside of the refrigerator.
+In the refrigeration cycle, there are five basic components: a fluid refrigerant, a compressor, a condenser coil, an evaporator coil, and an expansion device.
+The compressor constricts the refrigerant vapour, raising its pressure, and pushes it into the coils on the outside of the refrigerator.
 When the hot gas in the coils meets the cooler air temperature of the kitchen, it becomes a liquid.
-Now, in the liquid form at high pressure, the refrigerant cools down as it flows into the coils inside the freezer and the fridge.
+Now, in liquid form at high pressure, the refrigerant cools down as it flows into the coils inside the freezer and the fridge.
 The refrigerant absorbs the heat inside the fridge, cooling down the air.
-Lastly, the refrigerant evaporates, and then flows back to the compressor, where the cycle repeats itself.
+Lastly, the refrigerant evaporates and then flows back to the compressor, where the cycle repeats itself.

-Separation of gases: Separation of air into its constituents by fractional distillation as different components of air liquefies at different temperatures.
+- Separation of gases: Separation of air into its constituents by fractional distillation as different components of air liquefies at different temperatures.

-Condensation of gases: In industries, gases such as ammonia are condensed before storage and shipment.
+- Condensation of gases: In industries, gases such as ammonia are condensed before storage and shipment.

 - Dehumidification of air: Air is dehumidified by liquefying and separating the moisture present in it.

 A heat pump is a mechanical compression cycle that can be reversed to either heat or cool a controlled space.

-Space heating: Heat pump is used to heat an enclosed area such as a workspace, greenhouses and houses.
+- Space heating: Heat pump is used to heat an enclosed area such as a workspace, greenhouses, and houses.

-Process heating: In industries, the heat pump is used to heat the process fluid before the reactions.
+- Process heating: In industries, the heat pump is used to heat the process fluid before the reactions.

-Heat recovery: Heat pump is used to recover process heat from other reactions.
+- Heat recovery: Heat pump is used to recover process heat from other reactions.

-To learn more about refrigerator and heat pump and other related topics, download Byju’s The Learning App.
+To learn more about refrigerators and heat pumps and other related topics, download BYJU’S – The Learning App.